magohl/com.husqvarna.automower/README.md

 * Register for a (free) account on Husqvarna developer portal https://developer.husqvarnagroup.cloud/docs/getting-started#/docs/getting-started
 * Create an 'application' in the developer portal to get an appkey
 * Install app in Homey (SDK3)
-* Configure credentials in Homey App settings
+* Configure credentials in Homey App settings.
+Only appkey and appsecret needed. username/password only for backwards compatibitlity
 * Add device in Homey
 * Use triggers, conditions or actions in your Homey flows or check status in the device overview.